cauldronio/cauldron-deployment/README.md

 ## Development environment

-For running your Django and Worker local code in the container for development purposes, you need to define the location of the code with the variables `WEB_MOUNT_CODE` and `WORKER_MOUNT_CODE`.
-If this variables are not defined the containers will use the code from the images.
+For running your Django and Worker local code in the container for development purposes, you need to define the location of the code with the variables described in `Configure the variables for your deployment` in the development section.

 ## Continuous Delivery and Rolling Upgrades